NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Typically, sensors are limited to 20 devices along a maximum 100m of wire.
 * When more than one OneWire device is on the same data data line, each device registers itself an enumeration index (0 - N) along with its own 64-bit unique identifier (UUID, with last byte being CRC).
 The device can then be referenced via this UUID by the system in the future indefinitely, or enumeration index so long as the device doesn't change its line position.

+OneWire Devices Supported: DHT* modules

 ### Analog IO

 * All analog sensors will need to have the same operational voltage range.
 Many analog sensors are set to use 0v to 5v by default, but some can go -5v to +5v, some even up to 5.5v.
 * The `AREF` pin, by default, is the same voltage as the MCU.
 Analog sensors must not exceed this voltage limit.
   * 5v analog sensor signals **must** be [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect to 3.3v MCUs.
-* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but also may limit how many pins are able to use these higher resolutions.
+* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but may also impose other limits.
 See the datasheet of your MCU for details.

 ### Sensors